AlayaNetwork/alaya-truffle/docs/source/reference/truffle-commands.md

 Options：

 * `--reset`: Run all migrations from the beginning, instead of running from the last completed migration.
+* `--wasm`: migration for all wasm contract.
 * `--f <number>`: Run contracts from a specific migration.
 The number refers to the prefix of the migration file.
 * `--to <number>`: Run contracts to a specific migration.
 The number refers to the prefix of the migration file.
 * `--network <name>`: Specify the network to use, saving artifacts specific to that network.
 Network name must exist in the configuration.
 * `--compile-all`: Compile all contracts instead of intelligently choosing which contracts need to be compiled.
+* `--contract-name`: migration for specific name wasm contract.
 * `--verbose-rpc`: Log communication between Truffle and the PlatON client.
 * `--dry-run`: Fork the network specified and only perform a test migration.
 * `--interactive`: Prompt to confirm that the user wants to proceed after the dry run.